-The DIY Method I handle all of my projects in house, but there are times when outsourcing is needed.
-Here are a few resources I use free up my time, speed up the overall process and it’s less expensive.
+The DIY Method I handle all of my projects in-house, but there are times when outsourcing is needed.
+Here are a few resources I use to free up my time, speed up the overall process and it’s less expensive.

 Freeway Ricky Ross Will Host Your Mixtape

 To ALL Rappers , If you want Freeway Rick Ross to host your mixtape retweet this post and hit us up.

 — Freeway Rick Ross (@FreewayRicky) April 5, 2014